What is a Letter of Recommendation (LOR)? - Samples, Tips & Format

 1. Introduction:

-The letter's introduction must lighten the recommender's relationship to the applicant.
+The letter's introduction must establish a positive connection between the recommender and the applicant.
 This part of the LOR must include the years the applicant has been known, taught, or worked under the recommender.

 2. Qualifications and Skills of Recipient: